Upper house member to move for parliament to have final call on stadium

-Independent upper house member Meg Webb says she will introduce an amendment to State Policies and Projects Act to guarantee that both houses of parliament have the final say over the Macquarie Point stadium as a Project of State Significance.
+Independent upper house member Meg Webb says she will introduce an amendment to State Policies and Projects Act to guarantee that both houses of parliament have the final say over the Macquarie Point stadium as a Project of State Significance should the government fail to do so.

 Ms Webb on Tuesday said she would also move to amend the act to ensure the Tasmanian community had the right to judicial review or appeal over an approval decision.